 Thiamine (vitamin B1) is an essential nutrient that helps the body convert food into energy.
 It is vital for the nerves, muscles, brain, and heart.
 The body itself does not produce thiamine, so it must be obtained through a person’s diet.

-People who abuse alcohol often struggle with thiamine deficiency, which can have serious consequences.
+People who use alcohol often struggle with thiamine deficiency, which can have serious consequences.

-Many people who abuse alcohol do not have a healthy diet.
+Many people who use alcohol do not have a healthy diet.
 Alcohol replaces many of the calories they would get from nutrient-dense food.

 They may neglect eating regular meals, especially if they are addicted to alcohol and drinking all day long.